Would you trust Fraz Jamil with your personal or corporate information after you read this?

-Fraz Jamil was appointed by Fidelity Life Association in May of 2008 as a writing agent to market life insurance.
-Realizing how difficult it is to make a living in the insurance industry as an agent, Fraz decided to be creative and follow through on a temptation only a criminal mind could conceive.
-During the month of June, 2008, Fraz cashed in on $5,278.70 in advanced commissions after submitting five fraudulent life insurance applications.
+Fraz Jamil was appointed by Fidelity Life Association as an agent to market life insurance.
+Realizing how difficult it was to make a respectful living in this field, Fraz decided to be creative and follow through with what only a criminal mind could conceive.
+In a mere 2 days, Fraz was paid $4,546.18 in commissions after submitting 4 fraudulent life insurance applications.

-Fraz submitted the applications electronically on behalf of the victims whose personal information he had procured as a family member.
-Upon receipt of the fraudulent applications the insurer issued the policies to each of the applicants.
-Fidelity Life advanced Fraz $5,278.70 and scheduled the first draft to fund the policies later in the week.
-It is at this time, Fidelity Life discovers the checking account was closed.
+Fraz electronically filed those applications on behalf of family members whose personal information was used in a fraudulent way.
+Upon receipt of the applications the insurer issued the policies to each of the applicants.
+Fidelity Life then discovered the checking account used to fund the monthly premiums was closed.
 Each policy was marked not taken causing a demand letter to be sent to Fraz.